SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/6_setup_ea_html5_booster.md

-### Booster Step 3: "Add users"
+### Booster Step 3: "Add Users"

-In this step, we can add additional users as administrators and developers for the subaccount. <br>
+In this step, we can add additional users as administrators and developers for the subaccount.

-The user who is using the Booster is added automatically as Administrator and also added as a Security Admin.
+The user who uses the Booster is automatically added as an Administrator and also added as a Security Admin.

 * Select and add your "Custom Identity Provider for Applications"
 * Add administrators
 * Add developers

-Press **Next**, when finished.
+Press **Next** when finished.

 ![](images/2_ea_8_booster_step3.png)

 ### Booster Step 4: "Review" and Execute

 You are nearly done.
-Review your configurations, if everything is correct, click **"Finish"**.
+Review your configurations; if everything is correct, click **"Finish"**.

 ![](images/2_ea_9_booster_step4.png)

 The booster will start.
-Watch the progress screen, until it turns green for all setup steps.
+Watch the progress screen until it turns green for all setup steps.

 ![](images/2_ea_10_booster_run.png)

-When the Booster has executed successfully you will get a success window.
+When the Booster has executed successfully, you will get a success window.

 You can use the provided links to open your new subaccount and Business Application Studio.